rylarson/tao-chef-talk/index.md

    * Even with embedding perf team members, didn't really work because the performance **culture** wasn't baked into the team
       * Culture is much harder to change, doesn't happen from the top down
          * Lots of push back from developers (we have to specialize!)

 --page-break--

+## Story Time - But we did it

+Driven by industry shifts, better tools, and better processes, we eventually got it.

+Note:
+   * It took time, but the culture shifted
+   * Common tool sets allowed teams to share best practices, even share code
+   * Industry as a whole highlighted the value
+   * Not specializing didn't hurt anybody!

+--page-break--